motleyagency/eslint-config-motley/README.md

 }
 ```

-## Using experimental features with JavaScript
+## Using experimental JavaScript features with `eslint-config-motley`

-If you are using experimental features such as class fields with JavaScript files you should install `babel-eslint` and add it as a parser to your `.eslintrc.js`:
+If you are using experimental features such as class fields with **JavaScript** files you should install `babel-eslint` and add it as a parser to your `.eslintrc.js`:

 ```bash
 npm install --save-dev babel-eslint